Want to write for HG101? Hooray! Please read the below.

 Better: “The graphics are outstanding.”

-The latter speaks with more authority and is definitely preferable.
+The latter speaks with more authority and fits with the tone of HG101.

 Also, don’t be vague in your criticisms or praises.
 Say more than “The graphics are nice,” or “The level designs kinda suck.”
 Give at least one example to support these statements.
 “The graphics are bright and fluidly animated, especially the main character.”
 Or “The level designs are repetitive, consisting of huge expanses of flat terrain and almost no variation in graphical design.”